 When you have critical applications and business processes relying on Azure resources, you want to monitor those resources for their availability, performance, and operation.
 This article describes the monitoring data generated by Azure Container Registry and how you can use the features of Azure Monitor to analyze and alert on this data.

 The Overview page in the Azure portal for each registry includes a brief view of recent resource usage and activity, such as push and pull operations.
-This high-level information is useful, but only a small amount of the monitoring data is shown there.
+This high-level information is useful, but only a small amount of data is shown there.

 What is Azure Monitor?

 Azure Container Registry creates monitoring data using Azure Monitor, which is a full stack monitoring service in Azure that provides a complete set of features to monitor your Azure resources in addition to resources in other clouds and on-premises.

 Start with the article Monitoring Azure resources with Azure Monitor, which describes the following concepts:

 - What is Azure Monitor?

 - Configuring data collection